 Day 4: Maria Island

-We got a ferry from the Tiabunna Visitor Centre at 10:30.
+Catch the ferry from the Tiabunna Visitor Centre at 10:30.
 You should aim to get to the ferry terminal around 30 minutes before departure.

 We only spent one day on Maria Island.
-If you want to stay the night there are camp sites and cabins that can be booked.
+If you want to stay the night there are campsites and cabins that can be booked.

 If you are only doing 1 day, a bike gives you the opportunity to cover a decent amount of ground.

-From Darlington we headed for the painted cliffs which are leisurely 30 minute ride.
+From Darlington, we headed for the painted cliffs which are leisurely 30-minute ride.
 We dumped our bikes and went to explore the amazing coastline.

 We carried on further down the track stopping at various points along the way to explore the coastline and find a place to have our picnic.